 Removing the pipe and flushing clean water through it will usually get rid of the blockage.
 If not, fitting a new pipe is an option (all plumbing merchants stock condensate pipes).

-Most of the common Vokera boiler faults can be fixed quickly and inexpensively.
+Thanks for reading our Vokera boiler troubleshooting guide.
+As you can see, most common Vokera boiler problems can be fixed quickly and inexpensively.

-If the fault on your Vokera boiler has not been mentioned, please leave a comment and we will get back to you.
+If we didn’t mention the Vokera boiler problem you’re experiencing, please leave a comment and we will get back to you as soon as possible.